 Problems and Points

-The pre-final round consists of 10 different problems that vary in difficulty, points, and topic.
-There are three types of problems that give you four, six, and ten points:
+The pre-final round consists of six different problems that vary in difficulty, points, and topic.
+There are three types of problems that give you four, six, and eight points:

-- 4x Basic Problems: The pre-final round includes four basic problems (lowest difficulty).
+- 2x Basic Problems: The pre-final round includes three basic problems (lowest difficulty).
 A correct solution to a basic problem adds four points to the total score.

-- 4x Advanced Problems: The pre-final round includes four advanced problems that are more difficult.
+- 2x Advanced Problems: The pre-final round includes three advanced problems that are more difficult.
 A correct solution to an advanced problem gives you six points.

 - 2x Research Problems: The pre-final round includes two research problems: These problems require you to read two short scientific research papers and to learn about recent scientific results in order to solve the problems or questions.
 This will give you the chance to get in touch with scientific research while solving the problems.